-What happens when Beneficiaries reach 18?
+What happens when the Beneficiary reaches age 18?

-What happens when the Beneficiary (ies) reach 18?
+What happens when the Beneficiary reaches age 18?

 Where a Beneficiary reaches age 18, the Bare Trust ceases in respect of that Beneficiary.
-When a Beneficiary reaches age 18, they can surrender their share of the policy and Aviva will make payment directly to that Beneficiary.
+When a Beneficiary reaches age 18, they can surrender the policy (or their share of the policy if there are multiple beneficiaries) and Aviva will make payment directly to that Beneficiary.
+If there are other Beneficiaries named on the Bare Trust. the Bare Trust will continue for those minor Beneficiaries.
 Aviva will confirm the surrender request at this time with the Trustees and validate the amount of the surrender with them.
 Should a Beneficiary and /or Trustees wish for the Trustees to continue to manage the assets on behalf of that Beneficiary, then a separate contractual arrangement must be put in place between the relevant parties to that effect.
 This contractual arrangement is a matter for the parties involved to agree and put in place.